kazurayam/unittest-helper/docs/index.md

         }
     }

 You can run this test by `testS3` task defined in the `unittest-helper/preliminary-study/build.gradle`.

-I ran it, as follows:
+I ran it and got messages, as follows:

     $ pwd
     /Users/kazuakiurayama/github/unittest-helper/preliminary-study